 Depending on which site you visit (and line-shopping can usually benefit a bettor), you’ll see not just point spreads, moneylines, and point totals, but numerous ways to package individual players’ performances and outcomes of the contests.

-Some of the sportsbooks also offer extra payout incentives to encourage betting on the games by their existing customers, on top of the sign-up enticements for new players.
+Some of the sportsbooks also offer extra payout incentives to encourage betting on the games by their existing customers, on top of the sign-up enticements for new players in PA.
 We’ll do our best to explain below.

 Chiefs favored by a TD in expected high-scoring game